preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/index.rst

 Sign off Requests can be used for read receipts for pages, including news.
 One example of implementation is pages a new employee should study.

-These pages describes the settings in Omnia 6.13.
-For the settings available in Omnia 6.12 and earlier, see this page: :doc:`Sign-off Requests in Omnia 6.12 </admin-settings/tenant-settings/sign-off-requests/index>`

-The following settings are available here in Omnia 6.13:
+The following settings are available here:

 .. image:: sign-off-requests-settings-613.png